-A local by-election for Scottish Borders Council will take place on Thursday 29th October 2020 for the Leaderdale and Melrose ward due to the untimely passing of councillor Kevin Drum.
+A local by-election for Scottish Borders Council will take place in Spring 2021 (postponed from October 2020) for the Leaderdale and Melrose ward due to the untimely passing of councillor Kevin Drum.

 Our Scottish Borders Green Party candidate selected to stand for election is Michael Needham.

-Michael Needham has been selected as Scottish Green Party candidate for the Leaderdale and Melrose by-election on October 29th.
+Michael Needham has been selected as Scottish Green Party candidate for the Leaderdale and Melrose by-election.

 This will be a strange election campaign with a lot of the normal election activities not being possible for health and safety reasons.
 Michael still hopes to engage with the local community and would welcome the community councils in the ward hosting an online hustings for all of the candidates.